AItransCompetition/Live-Video-Streaming-Challenge/dataset/README.md

 Four network traces are provided.
 The network traces corresponds to measured throughput under different network conditions using WiFi and LTE.
 The traces are named `fixed`, `low`, `medium`, `high` respectively.
 Each network trace is a text file containing multiple lines.
 Each line contains two floating point numbers:

 - The first corresponds to the timestamp in seconds.
-- The second corresponds to the measured throughput in kbps.
+- The second corresponds to the measured throughput in Mbps.

 These dataset are read and processed in the file `fixed_env.py`.